Epidemiology and Disease Reporting

 Mosquito-Borne Diseases

-Collin County collaborates with local cities to conduct surveillance activities for West Nile Virus and other mosquito-borne diseases such as Chikungunya, Zika and Dengue.
-Currently there are no locally acquired cases of Chikungunya, Zika or Dengue in Collin County.
+Collin County collaborates with local cities to conduct surveillance activities for West Nile Virus and other mosquito-borne diseases such as Chikungunya, Zika or Dengue.
+Mosquitoes may become infected when they bite an animal, bird, or person who is infected with a virus or parasite.
+Infected mosquitoes can then spread the illness to people through bites.
 Mosquito bite prevention is the best way to prevent the spread of mosquito-borne diseases.

 Mosquito Prevention and Education